dabeng/OrgChart/README.md

 </table>

 #### showChildren($node)
-This method allows you to show programatically the children of any specific node(.node element), if it has
+This method allows you to show programatically the children of any specific node(.node element), if it has.
 <table>
   <tr>
     <th>Name</th>